souvorinkg/discotraystudios.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: Our Mission
-    text: Disco Tray Studios is a community-focused software development initiative at Hendrix College in Conway, Arkansas.
-We are five students led by Professor of Computer Science, Dr. Mark Goadrich.
-This project aims to empower students in developing interactive educational games for social good and provide opportunities for student to execute and complete longer-term software development projects that support the technological needs of the local community.
+    text: Nonprofit organizations increasingly rely on technology, however, their budgets for technology improvements or new ventures are typically small or nonexistent.
+Disco Tray Studios at Hendrix College creates software for community partners to support their mission and workflow by providing free prototyping and initial development through utilizing the technology skills of our computer science students.
+We create interactive websites that help organize and share information and manage complex systems, mobile applications to connect users with resources and information, and educational games to promote empathy and learning.
     # actions:
     #   - title: Get Started!
     #     url: '#page-top'